 Although I try to avoid thinking about school during most of my summer vacation (with the exception of a few days of training and curriculum writing), I usually make a goal of reading at least one book focused on pedagogy or instruction.
 So, when I came across this list of “Underappreciated Books for ELA Teachers” by Kelly Gallagher and saw Teaching Argument Writing by George Hillocks, Jr, I decided to give it a try.
 And I am so glad I did!
 It is definitely one of the best books I have read on writing instruction.
 I loved the balance between theory and practice that made it both instructive and engaging.
 Continue reading “Good Read: Teaching Argument Writing by George Hillocks, Jr.”

 I recently shared a warm up activity and lesson plan for Teaching Inferences with “The World on the Turtle’s Back” or any type of Native American oral literature.
-In this lesson, the guiding question, “What do the stories we tell reveal about us?”, lead my classes to develop the skill of making inferences about an author or culture based on the texts they produce.
+In this lesson, the guiding question, “What do the stories we tell reveal about us?”, leads my classes to develop the skill of making inferences about an author or culture based on the texts they produce.
 Last year I developed a Storytelling Analysis Project as an engaging way for students to demonstrate their mastery of making inferences based on evidence by telling their own stories and analyzing stories written by their classmates.
 Continue reading “Storytelling Analysis Project with Rubric”

 Like most teachers, now that the summer has begun, I have already started thinking about next school year.
 In my American Literature class, we begin the year with the study of Native American oral literature.
 More specifically, we read an Iroquois creation myth entitled “The World on the Turtle’s Back”.